fluid-project/infusion/README.txt

 This release includes

     * A-Grade browser support has been updated to Yahoo's latest A-Grade browser support
+    * jQuery UI Themes for working with FSS themes
     * Updates to Pager
     * Updates to Uploader
     * Updates to User Interface Options